AI Visibility · Attribution · GEO · Generative Engine Optimization

 For decades, the business development lifecycle for tier-one consulting firms followed a predictable trajectory: a potential client recognized a systemic problem, performed a Google search, reviewed white papers, and eventually requested a proposal.
 Today, that trajectory has been fundamentally disrupted.

-Recent data indicates that approximately 90% of B2B buyers now utilize Generative AI tools like ChatGPT and Perplexity during their research phase, long before they ever reach a firm's landing page or contact a partner.
+Recent data indicates that approximately 9 in 10 B2B buyers now utilize Generative AI tools like ChatGPT and Perplexity during their research phase, long before they ever reach a firm's landing page or contact a partner — Forrester found that in under two years, 89% of B2B buyers adopted generative AI and now name it among the top sources of self-guided information in every buying phase [3].
 This shift toward independent, self-guided research means that AI tools have become the primary advisors for executives.
 The traditional 'Discovery Phase' has been outsourced to large language models (LLMs).

 For consulting firms, this creates an existential crisis: if an AI model explains your proprietary methodology but fails to credit your firm, your intellectual property (IP) is being commoditized in real-time.
 The challenge is no longer just about being found; it is about ensuring that your firm's unique intellectual authority is accurately attributed and protected within the training sets and retrieval patterns of AI engines.